What are the order types available at Emint ?

 4. CO ( Cover order )

 Cover Orders are available for Intraday transactions only.
-With cover order you can easily place a market / limit intraday order with a stop-loss order.
-As the name suggest you can cover / mitigate your losses in case the market trend goes against you.
+With cover orders customers can easily place a market / limit intraday order with a stop-loss order.
+The stop loss order has a trigger price and an execution price.
+As the name suggests, customers can cover / mitigate their losses in case the market trend goes against them with cover orders.

 Assume that RELIANCE is currently trading at INR 2,000 per share, and you want to buy 100 shares with a stop-loss at INR 1,800.

-Place a cover order to buy 100 shares of RELIANCE at the market price of INR 2000 and set a stop-loss order at INR 1,800.
-If the market price of RELIANCE reaches INR 1,800, your stop-loss order will be triggered, and your 100 shares will be sold automatically, limiting your potential losses.
+Place a cover order to buy 100 shares of RELIANCE at the market price of INR 2000 and set a stop-loss order with trigger price of INR1850 and an execution price of 1,800.
+If the market price of RELIANCE reaches INR 1,850, your stop-loss order will be triggered, and your stop loss order for selling 100 shares of Reliance at INR 1800 will be placed.
+In this way, you would be able to limit your potential losses to INR 200/share.
 On the other hand, if the market price of RELIANCE increases, you can manually sell your shares at a higher price to book profits.

 5. BO ( Bracket order )

 For example, you want to buy shares of Reliance Industries and wish to place a bracket order.
-In this scenario, the first order would be the initial buying order, followed by the upper target and the stop-loss.
+In this scenario, the first order would be the initial buying order, followed by the upper target and a cover order.
 The trader might set the following parameters for the bracket order:

 • Initial buying order: Buy 100 shares of Reliance Industries at a limit price of INR 2000.